How often should gear oil be changed?

 How often does the gear oil needs to be changed?

 Recommended gear oil change intervals if you use your car for towing or driving in muddy or otherwise severe conditions, vary between 30,000 and 50,000 miles.
 For normal driving conditions some car manufacturers recommend changing gear oil every 60,000-80,000, while others advise inspecting the gear oil at regular services and change if dirty.

 Ford goes even further and for some models for normal driving conditions does not recommend changing synthetic gear oil in rear axles and power take off (PTO) units (transfer cases), saying they are lubricated for life.
 However, we found plenty of disagreement among technical experts.

-Many suggest to change the gear oil at least at 70,000 miles.
+Many suggest changing the gear oil at least every 70,000 miles.
 In general, mineral gear oil needs to be changed more often, while synthetic oil lasts longer.
 The gear oil also always needs to be changed if the component (transmission, transfer case or differential) has been submerged in water.